microsoft/charticulator.com/_docs/02_user_interaction.md

 <h4>Adding a legend</h4>{: style="color: darkblue; line-height: 0pt;" }
 Legends visualize the scales used in a chart.
 Charticulator currently uses a predefined legend for each scale type: color legend for categorical data; color legend for numerical data; and range legend for numerical data.
 You can add a lenged to the chart by clicking on the "Add Legend" button from a scale view. ({% include videocallout.html src="/videos/tutorials/tutorial4.mp4" timeRange="13.27,14.90" openTutorial="tutorial4" %})

 As for categorical data, you can create a scale and a corresponding legend in two ways.
 As described above, when you bind a data column to a visual property, Charticulator automatically creates a scale using data values from the column and allows you to add its legend to the chart.
-In addition, you can a scale and a corresponding legend using data column names: in this case, the legend is automatically added to the canvas. ({% include videocallout.html src="/videos/tutorials/tutorial12.mp4" timeRange="0.55,5.30" openTutorial="tutorial12" %}) You can edit the color mapping by toggling a scale view from the *Attributes Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial12.mp4" timeRange="6.55,16.05" openTutorial="tutorial12" %})
+In addition, you can create a scale and a corresponding legend using data column names: in this case, the legend is automatically added to the canvas. ({% include videocallout.html src="/videos/tutorials/tutorial12.mp4" timeRange="0.55,5.30" openTutorial="tutorial12" %}) You can edit the color mapping by toggling a scale view from the *Attributes Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial12.mp4" timeRange="6.55,16.05" openTutorial="tutorial12" %})

 {% include image.html src="/images/docs/legend-column-names.png" alt="Creating a Legend using Column Names" width="700px" center="1" %}